After the Ball (play)

 After the Ball is a play by Australian playwright David Williamson, published by Currency Press in 1997.
 Williamson wrote the play in response to his mother's death.

 Plot

 The play is about Stephen, who has, with ill grace, returned home to his mother's deathbed.
 As he and his sister rake through the family photographs and childhood memories, they find conflicting versions of their parents’ unhappy marriage.

 Background

 The play was partly inspired by the death of Williamson's mother in 1995.

 First Production

-After the Ball was first produced by Queensland Theatre Company at the Suncorp Theatre, Brisbane, on 3 July 1997 with the following cast:
+After the Ball was first produced by Queensland Theatre Company at the Suncorp Theatre, Brisbane, on 3 July 1997.